-Heat stress damage can be particularly costly when high temperatures occur during critical crop stages; increased attention has been paid to the analysis of extreme events; several studies, which consider historical trends and/or future projections, showed an increase in extreme temperature events in Spain [8] [9].
-At the scale of the property, there are indeed identifiable trends, a sharp rise of the number of extremely hot days (Tmax>35°C), up to +11 days, is expected.
+Heat stress damage can be particularly costly when high temperatures occur during critical crop stages; increased attention has been paid to the analysis of extreme events; in mainland Portugal, some studies, which consider historical trends and future projections, showed an increase in extreme temperature events [8] [9].
+At the scale of the property, there are indeed identifiable trends, a sharp rise of the number of extremely hot days (Tmax>35°C), up to +25 days, is expected.